How are Upgrades to Informal Settlements Financed in South Africa’s Metropolitan Municipalities?

 This brief draws on a review of relevant policy and budget documents as well as interviews with experts to present information about the financing of informal settlement upgrading in metropolitan municipalities in South Africa.

-- South Africa: How are Upgrades to Informal Settlements Financed in Metropolitan Municipalities?
+- How are Upgrades to Informal Settlements Financed in South Africa’s Metropolitan Municipalities?
 (March 2017)

-- South Africa: How Much Money is Allocated to Informal Settlement Upgrading in the City of Cape Town’s Draft Budget for 2017/2018?
-(April 2017)
+- How Much Money is Allocated to Informal Settlement Upgrading in Cape Town, South Africa?
+An Analysis of the City’s Draft Budget for 2017/2018 (April 2017)

 - The Transparency of Public Funding of Basic Education in South Africa (January 2017)